 It is always to provide your pet with a high-quality brand of dog food for proper growth and maintenance of its good health.

-Since this is a dog which does not require a large amount of food, there is little need to cut corners when it comes to quality.
+Since this is a dog that does not require a large amount of food, there is little need to cut corners when it comes to quality.

 How Much Exercise Does The Griffonshire Need?